Meta Software Engineer Interview (questions, process, prep)

 • "Implement the following operations of a queue using stacks."
 Note: see more details at the following link.
 (Solution)

-Facebook, Instagram and Whatsapp all have 1bn+ monthly active users.
+Facebook, Instagram and WhatsApp all have 1bn+ monthly active users.
 Meta engineers therefore need to be able to design systems that are highly scalable and the design interview, consisting of one or two 45-minute conversations, is an important part of the interview process for most (though not all) software engineer candidates.

 While you’ll find that most guides and resources usually refer only to '"system design" interviews, Meta makes a distinction and will often offer you the choice between a system design interview and a product design interview.